Writing and Research Workshops - Fall 2025

 This workshop will give an overview of the dissertation requirement in terms of structure, process, and role in one's career trajectory.
 The workshop will address the dissertation from multiple angles to deepen attendees' understanding of decisions and choices around the planning and execution of the dissertation.

-Time Details: Wednesday, May 21st, 5:15-6:30 PM
+Time Details: Thursday, November 6, 5:15-6:30 PM

 RSVP on Handshake to receive Zoom information

-Mindful Writing Retreat Sessions (Online)
+Mindful Writing Retreat Sessions (Half-Day, Online)

 Marilyn Gray, Director, Graduate Writing Center